Study of neutrinoless double beta decay in the Standard Model extended with sterile neutrinos: Conclusion

-The numerical values obtained for $\lvert m_{ee}\rvert$, from the combined contribution of both active and sterile neutrinos can vary from as low as $\mathcal{O}(10^{-4})$ to saturating the present experimental limit.
-Also, the results from the combined contribution are found to saturate the experimental bound for lower values of the lightest neutrino mass as compared to the standard three-neutrino picture for NH.
+The numerical values obtained for $\lvert m_{ee}\rvert$ from the combined contribution of both active and sterile neutrinos can vary from as low as $\mathcal{O}(10^{-4})$ to saturating the present experimental limit.
+The parameter space of $\lvert m_{ee}\lvert$ versus $m_{\rm lightest}$ is sensitive to the combination of active-sterile mixing angles.
+Also, the results from the combined contribution are found to saturate the experimental bound for lower values of the lightest neutrino mass as compared to the standard three-neutrino picture for the NH.
 Future cosmological observations are expected to probe the sum of active neutrino masses in the range $0.03 - 0.06$ eV \cite{Amendola:2016saw,SPT-3G:2019sok,CMB-S4:2022ght}.
 The future ton-scale experiments like CUPID \cite{CUPID:2019imh,Armengaud:2019loe}, LEGEND \cite{LEGEND:2017cdu}, and nEXO \cite{nEXO:2017nam,nEXO:2018ylp} are going to probe $\lvert m_{ee} \rvert \le 0.01$ eV.
-With the projected sensitivity of sum of active neutrino masses and if $0\nu\beta \beta$ decay is registered with $\lvert m_{ee}\rvert \lesssim 0.01$ eV, the standard three neutrino contribution to $\lvert m_{ee}\rvert$ will be in conflict with the observations.
+With the projected sensitivity of the sum of active neutrino masses and if $0\nu\beta \beta$ decay is registered with $\lvert m_{ee}\rvert \lesssim 0.01$ eV, the standard three neutrino contribution to $\lvert m_{ee}\rvert$ will be in conflict with the observations.
 But the combined contribution will still offer some parameter space to study new physics contributions to the $0\nu\beta\beta$ decay process.
 In this case, there will be some parameter space available to probe for new physics contributions dominating the $0\nu\beta\beta$ decay.
 The reliability of our results was also verified by calculating the non-unitarity effect and the branching ratio of $\mu \rightarrow e \gamma$, a prominent cLFV process, in this framework.